-The bustling life in the streets is a testament to the success of the project to modernize the park.
+The bustling life in the streets is a testament to the success of the project to modernise the park.

 An important meeting place for children and young people

-In June 2022, an upgraded Rudolf Nilsens plass was ready to welcome an entire neighborhood and other visitors.
+In June 2022, an upgraded Rudolf Nilsens plass was ready to welcome an entire neighbourhood and other visitors.
 The aim was to give children and young people in the area in particular a public meeting place which suited their needs and wishes.
-The bustling life in the streets is a testament to the success of the project to modernize the park.
+The bustling life in the streets is a testament to the success of the project to modernise the park.

-Need for a customized neighborhood park The challenge with Rudolf Nilsens plass, and the reason why it needed upgrading, was that many people used the same outdoor spaces, but for different purposes which were not entirely compatible.
+Need for a customised neighbourhood park The challenge with Rudolf Nilsens plass, and the reason why it was in need of upgrading, was that many people used the same outdoor spaces, but for different purposes which were not entirely compatible.
 The outcome was a relatively empty area, with few people wanting to use the park at the same time.

 Sun chairs for relaxation have been placed in suitable locations, along with a KONG picnic table for meal breaks, and a long table where different groups can gather and get to know each other.
 Varying combinations of KONG benches, either with or without armrests, improve accessibility for many age groups.
 A free-standing KONG cube is a fun element which can be used by children as part of their play or by the elderly wanting to take a breather on the hill.

-A neighborhood park—for everyone The result is a functional neighborhood park, where many age groups can use the space at the same time.
-It has become the meeting place and focal point that the neighborhood both wanted and needed.
+A neighbourhood park—for everyone The result is a functional neighbourhood park, where many age groups can use the space at the same time.
+It has become the meeting place and focal point that the neighbourhood both wanted and needed.
 The park is much more popular now, and parents, children and teachers at Vahl School are very pleased with their new facility.